Optimization of convolutional neural networks for background suppression in the PandaX-III experiment: Optimization of CNNs

 \subsection{Optimization of EfficientNetB4}

 The structure of the baseline EfficientNetB4 model used in the optimization is presented in Table~\ref{tab:effnetb4}.
-Its basic component is called MBConv~(\textbf{M}obile inverted \textbf{B}ottleneck \textbf{Conv}outional layer)~\cite{san:MobileNetV2, tan:MnasNet}, which employs the depth-wise separable convolution layer along with the SE~(\textbf{S}queeze-and-\textbf{E}xcitation) module~\cite{8578843}.
-The former can increase the inference speed while keeping the result unchanged in comparison with the normal convolution layer, and the latter squeezes the feature map and adaptively learns the weights for each channel, resulting in the recalibration of channel-wise features.
-The structure could improve the performance of CNNs significantly.
+Its basic component is called MBConv~(\textbf{M}obile inverted \textbf{B}ottleneck \textbf{Conv}olutional layer)~\cite{san:MobileNetV2, tan:MnasNet}, which employs the depth-wise separable convolutional layer along with the SE~(\textbf{S}queeze-and-\textbf{E}xcitation) module~\cite{8578843}.
+The depth-wise separable convolutional layer separates the normal convolution operation into two consecutive ones.
+First, it generates the output with the same channel number as its input, then, the output goes through a $1\times 1$ convolutional layer with the desired channel number.
+By separating the spatial and channel-wise operations, depth-wise separable convolution can significantly reduce the number of parameters and computations required, while still maintaining or even improving the accuracy of the network.
+SE module is a type of attention mechanism that compresses the input's spatial dimensions to a single channel and learns the weights for each channel, resulting in the re-calibration of the output feature maps.
+These structures could improve the performance of CNNs significantly compared to other networks we have mentioned in Sec.\ref{sec3.1}

-We altered the configuration and hyperparameters of the chosen baseline model to optimize its ability.
-The input and output layers of the network have been modified so that it could accept our input data and generate a single output value between 0 (background) and 1 (signal).
-The tensor of the input layer is 128$\times$128.
-As shown in Table~\ref{tab:effnetb4}, the default number of channels $n$ in TopConv of the last convolution is 1792.